llucasandersen/BudgetEase/README.md

 Welcome to **Budget Ease**, a mobile app created by **Lucas Andersen** for the **2024-2025 FBLA Coding and Programming competition**.
 Budget Ease is designed to help students effectively manage their personal finances with ease and precision.

+🏆 **FBLA 2025 NLC National Contender**

+Budget Ease is gearing up for the **2025 FBLA National Leadership Conference (NLC)**.
+We're excited to showcase our project on the national stage!

 ---

 ## 🎯 Key Features 🔑